pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

-makeXMLTags returns a pair of expressions for the given tag string: the first is the opening '\<tagname\>' expression, with support for parsing 0 or more attributes; and the second is the closing '\</tagname\>' expression.
-Since contact and assetstate don't use closing tags in your sample, I just use the opening tag (which is why you see code like `makeXMLTags(&quot;contact&quot;)[0]`.
+makeXMLTags returns a pair of expressions for the given tag string: the first is the opening '<tagname>' expression, with support for parsing 0 or more attributes; and the second is the closing '</tagname>' expression.
+Since contact and assetstate don't use closing tags in your sample, I just use the opening tag (which is why you see code like `makeXMLTags("contact")[0]`.